MlleDR/Snippets/README.md

 ### Unity/C# folder
+#### Basic
 - [*DistanceFromTarget.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/DistanceFromTarget.cs) - Methods to calculate the distance between two Gameobjects.
 - [*MapValueToRange.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/MapValueToRange.cs) - Method to map a value between a given range.
 - [*CallFunctionAtInterval.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/CallFunctionAtInterval.cs) - Method to call a function at a given interval.
 - [*PrintOnlyOnceInUpdateMethod.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/PrintOnlyOnceInUpdateMethod.cs) - Method that will call a function only Once in the Update() method.
 - [*RotateCameraAroundTarget.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/RotateCameraAroundTarget.cs) - Method to orbit camera (or any object of your choice) around a target.
 I usually put this script on my Main Camera to orbit (and debug) a specific scene component at runtime.
 It's also perfect for demos.

+#### Android Device
+- [*DetectDevice_PC_Android.cs*](https://github.com/MlleDR/Snippets/blob/master/Unity/CSharp/DetectDevice_PC_Android.cs) - Detect easily if your app is running on an Android device or in Play mode in Unity engine.
+This little piece of code frees you from using public user booleans switched manually between PC and Android.